Max McGee: Professional career

 Despite reductions in playing time due to injuries and age, McGee's final two seasons were the ones for which his career is best remembered.
 In the 1966 season, McGee caught only four passes for 91 yards and a touchdown as the Packers recorded a 12–2 record and advanced to Super Bowl I against the Kansas City Chiefs.
-McGee did not expect to play in the game, and he violated his team's curfew policy and spent the night before the Super Bowl out on the town.
+McGee did not expect to play in the game, and he violated his team's curfew policy and spent the night before the Super Bowl out on the town (with his teammate and best friend Paul Hornung).
 The next morning, he told starting receiver Boyd Dowler, "I hope you don't get hurt.
-I'm not in very good shape," alluding to his hangover.
+I'm not in very good shape," alluding to his hangover (however, Dave Hanner, an assistant coach with the team at the time, stated in 2002 that McGee did not in fact get out of his bed the night before the Super Bowl, as anybody trying to be out past curfew would've been fined and kicked off the team).
 Dowler went down with a separated shoulder on the Packers' second drive of the game, and McGee, who had to borrow a teammate's helmet because he had not brought his own out of the locker room, was put into the game.
 A few plays later, McGee made a one-handed reception of a pass from Bart Starr, took off past Chiefs defender Fred Williamson, and ran 37 yards to score the first touchdown in Super Bowl history.
 This was a repeat of his performance in the NFL championship game two weeks earlier, when he had also caught a touchdown pass after relieving an injured Dowler.
-By the end of the game, McGee had recorded seven receptions for 138 yards and two touchdowns, in a 35-10 Packers' victory.
+By the end of the game, McGee had recorded seven receptions for 138 yards and two touchdowns, in a 35–10 Packers' victory.

 The following year, he recorded a 35-yard reception in the third quarter of Super Bowl II that set up a touchdown in the Packers' 33–14 win over the Oakland Raiders.
 McGee retired shortly after the game and finished his 12-season career with 345 receptions for 6,346 yards and 12 carries for 121 yards.
 He scored 51 touchdowns (50 receiving and one fumble recovery).
 On special teams, he punted 256 times for 10,647 yards, an average of 41.6 yards per punt, and returned four kickoffs for 69 yards.

 Career as a celebrity restaurateur

-McGee entered into a restaurant partnership with Packer left guard Fuzzy Thurston; they operated the Left Guard Charcoal Houses in Appleton, Fond du Lac, Madison, Green Bay, and Eau Claire.
+McGee entered into a restaurant partnership with Packers left guard Fuzzy Thurston; they operated the Left Guard Charcoal Houses in Appleton, Fond du Lac, Madison, Green Bay, and Eau Claire.
 They also operated the Left Guard Steak Houses in Menasha, Milwaukee, and Minneapolis–St. Paul, and the Left End Steak House in Manitowoc.
 In addition, McGee co-founded the Mexican restaurant chain Chi-Chi's.